Topological entropy of Turing complete dynamics: Topological entropy of Turing complete area-preserving diffeomorphisms and Euler flows

-It was shown in~\cite[Corollary 3.2]{CMPP2} that the diffeomorphism $\varphi$ can be realized as the first-return map on a disk-like transverse section of a stationary solution to the Euler equations for some metric on any compact three-manifold $M$, which yields a Turing complete stationary fluid flow~\cite[Theorem 6.1]{CMPP2}.
-The main application of Theorem~\ref{T.main} is that the Turing complete Euler flows constructed in~\cite{CMPP2} always have positive topological entropy whenever the simulated universal Turing machine is regular. \begin{corollary} If $T$ is a regular reversible Turing machine then its associated diffeomorphism of the disk $\varphi$ and the steady Euler flows on a compact three-manifold $M$ constructed in~\cite{CMPP2} have positive topological entropy.
+\begin{lemma} Let $T$ be a reversible Turing machine whose global transition function has been extended to halting configurations via the extension of the transition function $\delta(q_{halt},t)=(q_0,t,0)$ for all $t\in \Sigma$.
+Then there exists a bijective generalized shift $\Delta$ that is conjugate to $R_T$, and a smooth area-preserving diffeomorphism $\varphi:D\longrightarrow D$ of a disk $D$ (of radius larger than one) that is the identity near the boundary and whose restriction to the square Cantor set $C^2\subset D$ is conjugate to $\Delta$ by the homeomorphism $e$ in Equation~\eqref{eq:coding}. \end{lemma} It was shown in~\cite[Corollary 3.2]{CMPP2} that the diffeomorphism $\varphi$ can be realized as the first-return map on a disk-like transverse section of a stationary solution to the Euler equations for some metric on any compact three-manifold $M$, which yields a Turing complete stationary fluid flow~\cite[Theorem 6.1]{CMPP2}.
+The main application of Theorem~\ref{T.main} is that the Turing complete Euler flows constructed in~\cite{CMPP2} always have positive topological entropy whenever the simulated universal Turing machine is branching. \begin{corollary} If $T$ is a branching reversible Turing machine then its associated diffeomorphism of the disk $\varphi$ and the steady Euler flows on a compact three-manifold $M$ constructed in~\cite{CMPP2} have positive topological entropy.
 If $T$ is universal, then $\varphi$ exhibits a compact chaotic invariant set $K$ homeomorphic to the square Cantor set so that $\varphi|_K$ is Turing complete. \end{corollary} \begin{proof} Given Theorem~\ref{thm:regular}, the Turing machine $T$ has positive topological entropy.
 Its associated generalized shift $\Delta$ has positive topological entropy too by Proposition~\ref{prop:entropyGS}.
 The identification of the space of sequences of the generalized shift with a square Cantor set $C\subset [0,1]^2$ via the homeomorphism~\eqref{eq:coding} implies that $\Delta$ induces a map $\tilde \Delta: C\rightarrow C$.
 By~\cite[Proposition 5.1]{CMPP2} there exists an area-preserving diffeomorphism $\varphi:D\rightarrow D$ of a disk $D$ strictly containing the unit square whose restriction to $C$, which is an invariant set, coincides with $\tilde \Delta$.
 Hence, the topological entropy of $\varphi$ is necessarily positive.
 The compact chaotic invariant set is $K\equiv C$, and $\varphi|_K$ is Turing complete whenever $T$ is universal.
 The stationary Euler flow in~\cite[Theorem 6.1]{CMPP2} admits a transverse disk where the first-return map is conjugate to $\varphi$, and therefore it has positive topological entropy too. \end{proof}